 The Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
 To maintain its objectivity and independence, the Internal Audit function reports to the Chairman of the Audit Committee.

-The Internal Audit Department monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations
+The Internal Audit Department monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.

 Based on the report of internal audit function, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
 Significant audit observations and recommendations along with corrective actions thereon are presented to Board.